Doxense/foundationdb-dotnet-client/README.md

 Known Limitations
 -----------------

-As this is still a work in progress, this should not be used for any production or serious work.
-Also, the API may (will!) probably change a lot.

 What is not working:
 * Differences on the tuple layers between Python and .NET that need ironing.
 * Timeouts are currently NOT implemented !